William Gargan: Personal life and death

-He died of a heart attack aged 73 on February 17, 1979, on a flight between New York City and San Diego.
+On February 16, 1979, while on a flight between New York City and San Diego following a tour lecturing for the American Cancer Society, Gargan suffered a heart attack.
+Upon arrival at San Diego Center City Hospital, he was pronounced dead.
 He was buried at Holy Cross Cemetery in San Diego, California.
+Gargan was survived by his wife, two sons and three grandchildren.